Workshops – Versal SoC

 Target Audience

-Software and hardware developers, system architects, and anyone who wants to learn about the architecture of the Versal ACAP device
+Software and hardware developers, system architects, and anyone who wants to learn the architecture of the Versal Adaptive SoC devices.

 Description

-This workshop provides detailed information about the Versal® ACAP programmable logic architecture and design methodology.
+This workshop provides detailed information about the Versal Adaptive SoC programmable logic architecture and design methodology.

 The emphasis is on:

-• Reviewing the architecture of the Versal ACAP
+• Reviewing the architecture of the Versal Adaptive SoC

-• Describing the different components available in the Versal architecture and what resources they contain
+• Describing the different components available in the Versal programmable logic architecture and what resources they contain

-• Utilizing the hardened blocks available in the Versal architecture
+• Utilizing the hardened blocks available in the Versal Adaptive SoC architecture

 • Using the provided design tools and methodology to create complex systems